 Once setup is ready, we transfer the pipeline into the device (camera).
 The queues for left and right camera outputs are defined with their respective names.
 The frame holding capacity is set with the maxSize argument, which is just a single frame in our case.
-A named window is also created to be used later for displaying the output.
+A named window is also created later to display the output.
 The sideBySide variableis a boolean for toggling camera views (side by side or front view).

 with dai.Device(pipeline) as device: # Get output queues. leftQueue = device.getOutputQueue(name="left", maxSize=1) rightQueue = device.getOutputQueue(name="right", maxSize=1) # Set display window name cv2.namedWindow("Stereo Pair") # Variable used to toggle between side by side view and one frame view. sideBySide = True

-The keyboard input q breaks the loop and t toggles the display (Side by side view and front view).
+The keyboard input q breaks the loop, and t toggles the display (Side-by-side and front views).

 while True: # Get left frame leftFrame = getFrame(leftQueue) # Get right frame rightFrame = getFrame(rightQueue) if sideBySide: # Show side by side view imOut = np.hstack((leftFrame, rightFrame)) else : # Show overlapping frames imOut = np.uint8(leftFrame/2 + rightFrame/2) # Display output image cv2.imshow("Stereo Pair", imOut) # Check for keyboard input key = cv2.waitKey(1) if key == ord('q'): # Quit when q is pressed break elif key == ord('t'): # Toggle display when t is pressed sideBySide = not sideBySide

 fig: Side by side view